-Public water supply abstraction from the Superficial aquifer remained at 3.90 GL in 2017-18 and we continued to work with Water Corporation to distribute take in response to groundwater level trends and to move away from non-compliant sites.
+Public water supply entitlements from the Superficial aquifer reduced by 0.1 GL to 3.90 GL compared to the previous year (Table 1).
+The department continued to work with Water Corporation to distribute abstraction in response to groundwater level trends and to reduce the volume of groundwater pumped from production bores nearest to non-compliant sites.

-Although total private licensed abstraction increased across the Jandakot Mound by 0.8 GL over the reporting period, most of this volume was taken in subareas that do not affect non-compliant sites.
+Private licensed entitlements increased across the Jandakot Mound by 0.29 GL over the reporting period.
+However, most of this volume was taken in subareas that do not affect non-compliant sites.

-Table 1 Rainfall, licensing totals from the superficial aquifer and compliance with Ministerial criteria
+Table 1 Rainfall, licensing totals from the Superficial aquifer and compliance with Ministerial criteria

-2016-17 2017-18 Rainfall 1 739.8 mm 894.4 mm Public water supply entitlements 3.90 GL 3.90 GL Private licensed entitlements 37.37 GL 38.17 GL No. of non-compliant sites 2 4 out of 23 3 out of 23
+2017-18 2018-19 Rainfall 1 892.4 mm 765.5 mm Public water supply entitlements 4.00 GL 3.90 GL Private licensed entitlements 38.17 GL 38.46 GL Estimated stock and domestic garden bore use 24.00 GL 24.00 GL No. of non-compliant sites 2 3 out of 23 4 out of 23